Efficient Hallucination Detection for LLMs Using Uncertainty-Aware Attention Heads

 \section{Limitations}

 Our approach is unsupervised and involves only a single hyperparameter.
 While we demonstrate that a predefined value yields robust performance across various tasks, fine-tuning this parameter for specific datasets could lead to further improvements, which would require a validation set.
-Additionally, our method relies on access to the attention weights of LLMs and is therefore applicable only to white-box models.
-Further investigation could explore whether this technique can be effectively applied to black-box LLMs when combined with a supplementary white-box LLM.